easydatawarehousing/ruby_measure_responsetime/README.md

 Some scripts to measure the responsetime of a Ruby application.
 It automates testing of a range of ruby versions you have installed on your machine.
-Instead of just reporting some aggregated statistics it creates a nice little report where you can see the results over time.
+Instead of just reporting some aggregated statistics it creates a nice little report with statistics and plots of measurements.

 ## What can I use this for
-Comparing the performance of various Ruby versions for _your_ real world application.
+Comparing the performance of various Ruby versions (with and without YJIT) for __your real world application__.
 The application must support some kind of request-response cycle.
 Rack based applications including Rails work well. gRpc applications can be tested.
 And I'm sure other applications will fit.

 Another possible use is comparing performance of two or more implementations of some function behind a uri.
 For instance an old an a new version of the same functionality.

 Or seeing if a sidechannel (timing) vulnerabitity was left open.
 For instance a login uri.
 Or (after some tweaking of the script) see what the effect is of swapping